 Thanks for reading!
 Fun times ahead.

 Want to Learn More?
-Free Webinar
+Webinar Replay

 In recent years, innovation has radically redefined the term “LMS.”
 Yet even as organizations replace old-school learning management systems with next-generation alternatives, exciting new solutions continue to emerge.

 What does it all mean?
-How can you make sense of this complex world where more than 700 learning platforms already compete for your business?
+How can you make sense of this complex world, where more than 700 learning platforms already compete for your business?
 Join John Leh, CEO and Lead Analyst of Talented Learning, for his annual LMS market review — including key trends and vendors to watch.

 - A snapshot of today’s diverse LMS landscape